intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/4-button.md

 When the button minimum and maximum values are changed, the `button_value()` will reflect those new ranges.

-If you want to set button minimum and maximum values, you can do so by adding a [**Code Block**](/wiki/actions/code/code-block) action to the *init* event of the button control element.
+If you want to set button minimum and maximum values, you can do so by adding a [**Code Block**](/wiki/actions/code/code-block) Action to the *init* Event of the button control element.

 ```lua
 self:button_min(10)